jerryxu178/mini-watson/README.md

 ![New York City](https://github.com/jerryxu178/watson-lite/blob/master/screenshots/screenshot6.jpg?raw=true "Where is the Freedom Tower located?")

-## Running Watson-lite
+## Running Mini-Watson
-From the directory containing the installation of Watson-lite, simply run
+From the directory containing the installation of Mini-Watson, simply run
 ```python
 python main.py
 ```
 ### Prerequisites
-Running Watson-lite requires NLTK, Stanford NER, and the wikipedia Python library in addition to the base code.
+Running Mini-Watson requires NLTK, Stanford NER, and the wikipedia Python library in addition to the base code.

 #### NLTK
 The Natural Langauge Tooklkit (NLTK) is useful for tokenizing text and identifying parts of speech.
 The installation instructions can be found [here](http://www.nltk.org/install.html).